 Wall ovens have become a staple of today’s gourmet kitchens.
-Aside from their streamlined look, they also offer a couple of other key advantages, including saving you from having to strain your back when inserting or removing food and also freeing up some extra space for lower level cabinetry.
+Aside from their streamlined look, they also offer a couple of other key advantages, including saving you from having to strain your back when inserting or removing food and also freeing up some extra space for lower-level cabinetry.

 So, how do you decide on the right wall oven for your home?
-In addition to your budget, you’ll also want to keep a couple other major considerations in mind, including standard wall oven sizes and the various features that set different models apart.
+In addition to your budget, you’ll also want to keep a couple of other major considerations in mind, including standard wall oven sizes and the various features that set different models apart.
 Here’s what to know.

 If you’re replacing an existing wall oven with a new one, then the easiest thing to do is to just stick with the same size, since it will save you from having to do any additional structural work.

 But if you’re renovating your kitchen and starting from scratch, the standard sizes that you’ll have to choose from are usually going to be 24, 27, and 30 inches wide, though you can find wall ovens as wide as 36 inches.
 The interior of a wall oven is generally smaller than a standard range by about 1.5 cubic feet, so keep that in mind when choosing a size, as well as when choosing whether you want one or two wall ovens installed.

 Consider the amount of wall space that you’ll have to devote to your wall oven.
 If it’s limited, your size options likely will be too.
 If you’ve got space to spare, go with the size that you like the look of the best and that will look balanced with the rest of your kitchen appliances.

 Wall oven doors come in three styles: a standard swing style hinge on the bottom, a swing style hinge on the side, or double French doors with side hinges.

 - Standard swing style: The most common and familiar style of an oven door is the standard swing style door that has the hinge on the bottom.
 The door swings down, and to access the oven, you reach across the oven door.